Part VI

 3. The Trust Inventory: Inspecting the Web

 Trust is not a binary switch (On/Off).
-It is a structural property of the Entangled Firmament.
-It is the tensile strength of the threads connecting you to another.
+It is built—and measured—through repeated moments of consent, honesty, and repair.
+In the language of the Entangled Firmament, it is the tensile strength of the threads connecting you to another.

 When trust feels shaky, do not ask, “Do I trust them?”
 That is too vague.